CasterCodes/OOP-PHP/README.md

         /**
-         * CONSTANTS
+         - CONSTANTS
-         * Constant can be change once declared
+         - Constant cannot be change once declared
-         * Are declared uing the keyword const
+         - Are declared uing the keyword const
-         * They are case sensitive
+         - They are case sensitive
-         * Good idea to define them using UPPERCASE
+         - Good idea to define them using UPPERCASE
          */
         const MESSAGE ='This is how to use a constants in php';